LivePersonInc/knowledge-center-archive/_release/November 2019/Week-of-november-18th.md

 Agents of rollover feature brands couldn’t perform getUserProfile on consumers mapped to the main brand due to tenant isolation restrictions.
 Tenant isolation validation has been  modified to allow this case.

-## Keys for Connectors Outbound API for chat
+## Keys for connectors outbound API for chat

 ### Type: Feature